 You can buy a visa in advance, and many holiday companies or airlines offer this service.
 But in my opinion, it is fairly pointless and often results in you queuing longer, and in some cases having to pay again and wait for reimbursement!
 To avoid any further delay have Euros ready; they will not accept anything else (25Euros per person, Feb 2017)

 On entering the tiny airport on arrival, turn LEFT and queue along the window side lane, towards a counter for Visas.
 I have had airport staff try to usher me into the wrong lane that takes you forward to Passport control!

 For instance, I watched a whole plane full of people get in the Passport Control lane as directed, and then after queuing for sometime were all told to join our Visa queue!
 They were warned on the plane by thcabin crew of this on-going confusion.
 They didn’t listen, and so people who were first off the plane were now at the back of the queue!
 (Trust me – go left, you will be on the beach in no time!

 They use two currencies – Euros and Cape Verdean Escudos, which is a closed currency.
 Always check your currency against both, before travel.
 (GBP favoured Escudo over the Euro, Feb 2017.)

 What Should You Know about the Local Culture?

 Great things about Cape Verde:

-Short flight distances from European destinations, compared to the Caribbean.
-(UK to Sal is approx 5.5 hrs)
+Short flight distances from European destinations, compared to the Caribbean. (from the UK to Sal is approx 5.5 hrs)